 The release date and trailer from Lin-Manuel Miranda’s film adaptation of Jonathan Larson’s Tick, Tick… Boom! musical have been revealed.

 The autobiographical story follows an aspiring composer called Jon who is working as a waiter while attempting to break into musical theatre.

-Directed by Miranda and adapted by Dear Evan Hansen writer Steven Levenson, the screen version of the stage show will be released on Netflix on 19 November, 2021.
+Directed by Miranda and adapted by Dear Evan Hansen writer Steven Levenson, the screen version of the stage show will be released on Netflix on 19 November, 2021 at 8AM UK time.

 Andrew Garfield has been cast for the lead role of Jon with Vanessa Hudgens (Karessa Johnson), Alexandra Shipp (Susan) and Robin de Jesus (Michael) also confirmed for the cast.

 They’ll be joined by Bradley Whitford, Jordan Fisher, Judith Light, Joanna Adler, Joshua Henry, Alex D Jennings, Lauren Marcus, Marie Rose Baramo, Marie Rose Baramo, Jared Loftin and Kenita Miller.

 RENT creator Larson began working and performing the original stage show in the early 1990s before his untimely death in 1996.

 Playwright David Auburn later worked on the piece ahead of its premiere Off-Broadway in 2001.
 The musical premiered in London in 2005 and recently held a revival in New York.